Codecademy/docs/content/javascript/concepts/dates/terms/setTime/setTime.md

   - 'introduction-to-javascript'
 ---

-The **`.setTime()`** method sets date and time by adding or subtracting a specified number of milliseconds to/from midnight January 1, 1970.
+The **`.setTime()`** method sets the date and time by adding or subtracting a specified number of milliseconds to/from midnight January 1, 1970.

 ## Syntax